FluidSynth/fluidsynth.github.io/_posts/2025-10-05-released-fluidsynth-2-5-0.md

 layout: post
 ---

-A maintenance release for fluidsynth has been released.
+A stable version of fluidsynth 2.5.0 has been released.
 Details can be found in the release notes:

 <https://github.com/FluidSynth/fluidsynth/releases/tag/v2.5.0>